 These small settlements have not experienced the same growth pressures as the District's larger centres.
-There have been 106 building consents issued for new houses in the period 2006 to 2016 for the Residential 3 Zone (an average of 11.5 per annum), with the majority of these in Waikuku (35), followed by The Pines Beach/Kairaki (30), then Ashley (17).
-Early comments from the community sought to limit further growth in these settlements to protect their unique character, and avoid natural hazard impacts for beach settlements.
+There have been 106 building consents issued for new houses in the period 2006 to 2016 for the Residential 3 Zone, with the majority of these in Waikuku (35), followed by The Pines Beach/Kairaki (30), then Ashley (17).
+Community feedback sought to limit further growth in these settlements to protect their unique character, and avoid natural hazard impacts for beach settlements.
 These comments reflect policies within the operative District Plan that seek to maintain the compact form of the settlements.

-The growth approach proposed enables existing vacant areas in the small settlements to develop and provides for some further 'organic' expansion opportunities, generally consistent with historic growth rates.
+The growth approach identified enables existing vacant areas in the small settlements to develop and provides for some further 'organic' expansion opportunities, generally consistent with historic growth rates.
 By focusing most new greenfield and intensification development in the District's larger towns, the character of the District's small settlements will generally be retained.
-This approach accords with initial feedback received on small settlements and the constraints that apply to some of them.
+This approach accords with the majority of feedback received on small settlements and the constraints that apply to some of them.
 By focussing most new development outside of the small coastal settlements, the identified natural and cultural values in these settlements are protected and desired outcomes for the area achieved.